retooth2/xenharmlib/doc/posttonal.rst

 1. Start from the first scale element and generate intervals to all succeeding elements.
-Transform the intervals to interval classes and count the number of occurences of each class
+Transform the intervals to interval classes and count the number of occurrences of each class
-2. Do the same starting from the next scale element: Generate all intervals to succeeding elements (this omits already counted intervals between the current element and the proceeding element(s)), calculate the interval classes and update the counter
+2. Do the same starting from the next scale element: Generate all intervals to succeeding elements (this omits already counted intervals between the current element and the preceeding element(s)), calculate the interval classes and update the counter
 3. Repeat 2 until the last scale element is reached.